XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 IndicatorDescriptionEvaluation

-Risk management toolsStop loss, trailing stop, 2FA; no negative balance protection4/5
+Risk management toolsStop loss, trailing stop, 2FA; limited leverage, no explicit negative balance protection4/5

 Regulatory compliance